FactorioCalc/FactorioCalc/docs/guide.rst

 factoricalc import *`` and the rest of the documentation will assume you have done so.

-For lack of a better term, *factory*, will be used thoughout this document to refer to any group of machines that work together to produce one or more products.
+For lack of a better term, *factory*, will be used throughout this document to refer to any group of machines that work together to produce one or more products.
 The term *overall factory* will be used to refer to all the factories on the map.

 Factoricalc uses exact fractions internally.
 For speed a custom fraction class is used.
-This class does not allow converstion from floats, as 0.12 as a float is not 12/100 but really 1080863910568919/9007199254740992, which is almost certainly not what was intended.
+This class does not allow conversion from floats, as 0.12 as a float is not 12/100 but really 1080863910568919/9007199254740992, which is almost certainly not what was intended.
 There are various heuristics that can be used to give a better conversion, but for now it is easier to